PatienceAnono/PatienceAnono-Portfolio/README.md

 ## 🧩 My Approach
 I combine **technical expertise** with **strategic thinking** to deliver insights that matter.
-Whether it’s optimizing datasets, building dashboards, or automating reports, my goal is to make data **accessible, accurate, and actionable**.
+Whether it’s optimizing datasets, building dashboards, or automating reports, my goal is to make data **accessible, accurate and actionable**.

 ---

 ## 🎯 My Mission
-As I continue my journey toward becoming a **Data Consultant**, my mission is to help businesses harness the power of their data — ensuring **accuracy, clarity, and measurable impact**.
+As I continue my journey toward becoming a **Data Consultant**, my mission is to help businesses harness the power of their data — ensuring **accuracy, clarity and measurable impact**.

 ---